AeN-R-Workshop/7-GitHub/README.md

     notepad newFile.txt

+  Of course you can do this all with code, but let's make the files themselves as simple as possible for now.
+They are not the focus of this session.

   4. 'Add' the changes you have made in the repo to the staging area.

     git add newFile.txt

+  To show what has been added:

+    git status

+  This can also be used to show the status after later stages in this exercise.

   5. Commit these changes, with a suitable message